NORTHERN IRELAND BOWLING ASSOCIATION

 1. This Competition shall be called The Northern Ireland Bowling Association League, though a sponsor’s name may be included in this title at the discretion of the General Purposes Committee.
-The Competition shall consist of four elements to be known as League Divisions 1, 2, 3a, and 3b.
+The Competition shall consist of four elements to be known as League Divisions 1, 2, 3, and 4.

-Divisions 1 to 3a will consist of 10 Sides with 16 players, and these will play each other on a home and away basis, as is practicable to the number of Sides in that Division as to fulfil a 18 match season.
+Divisions 1 to 3 will consist of a minimum of 10 Sides of 16 players, and will play each other on a home and away basis, as is practicable to the number of Sides in that Division as to fulfil a 18 match season.

-Division 3b shall consist of those Sides not included in Divisions 1 to 3a and and shall consist of Sides of 12 players, and will play on a home and away basis, as is practicable to the number of Sides as to fulfil a 18 match season.
+Division 4 shall consist of those Sides not included in Divisions 1 to 3 and shall consist of Sides of 12 players, and will play on a home and away basis, as is practicable to the number of Sides as to fulfil a 18 match season.

 2. Fixtures shall be arranged to maintain the integrity of the Division with each Side playing a maximum of 18 matches each season.

 3. The League shall be open for competition to all affiliated Clubs subject to the conditions outlined in Rule 5 of the Constitution.